Is the Covid-19 vaccination required at CoxHealth?

 Clinical rotations are limited and must meet course objectives and requirements.
 Cox College is under no obligation to find alternative clinical placements based upon vaccination preference.

 Does CoxHealth offer medical or religious exemptions?

 At this time, CoxHealth is offering students the opportunity to apply for medical or religious exemptions.
-Students enrolling for Spring 2022 clinical experiences must apply for a medical or religious exemption by January 31st, 2022.
 Students should not assume a medical or religious exemption will be granted.

 CoxHealth Medical Exemption forms A&B can be found on the student portal.
 Complete forms should be sent to firstname.lastname@example.org

 CoxHealth Religious Exemption forms can be found on the student portal.
 Completed forms and should be sent to email@example.com

 If an exemption is granted by CoxHealth, students will be required to undergo weekly COVID-19testing.
 Testing will be at the student’s expense, unless the student uses a CoxHealth lab.
 There is no charge to students who use a CoxHealth Lab for weekly testing.